Nothing says “I love you” like the gift of cookies.

 - Place them in a beautiful mixing bowl, and if you want to be extra nice, include a good-quality wooden spoon

 - Make it a whole baking kit: include a cookie sheet, measuring spoons, cups, and a timer.
 College students love to receive this package in the mail!

 Remember to include a card listing the recipe’s ingredients and instructions.

 - Hint: many of the recipes call for half an egg.
-How does one measure that?
+How do you measure that?
 Simply beat the egg and place it in a glass measuring cup and divide that amount in half.